Make King Day a Day "On"

-- Make a Shoe Box Robot
+- Make a Career Book!

 For kids who might not be acquainted with Civil Rights icon Martin Luther King, Jr., January 18th, 2010 might just be another day off.
 Congress, however, hopes “to make the holiday a day ON, where people of all ages and backgrounds come together to improve lives, bridge social barriers, and move our nation closer to the ‘Beloved Community’ that King envisioned.”
 In 1994, Congress passed legislation encouraging people to serve on MLK Day; since then, government has taken an active role in helping citizens rally for service in honor of King.
 January is a month for resolutions, and now is the time to resolve to do your part and make MLK Day a “day ON” for both you and your children.

 Fueled by the momentum of his upcoming inauguration, President-elect Barack Obama has instituted a “Renew America Together” initiative, citing that this is a “critical time” for Americans to unite and work through common challenges.
 Kids can be just as much a part of this as adults; often it’s not that young adults are apathetic about volunteering, but that they don’t know how or where to start.
 To that end, Obama’s inaugural committee has created a website that matches volunteers with service projects in their areas.
 The website my.mlkday.gov contains a clickable map and descriptions of service projects ranging in scope from long-term national projects to day-long local activities.
 Involvement as outlined on the website is comprised of four parts: choosing an opportunity, pledging to act, serving on January 19th (or beyond), and reporting back.